wesbz/Alba/README.md

 # Alba
 A music sheet writer !

 Alba is a python project that can write a complete score of a given .WAV file !
 I managed to get a mere 60% of accuracy.
+The score is given using the Lilypond format.
+You can then export them into .pdf using Lilypond.

 # How does it work ?